intel/rv-brs-test-suite/README.md

 `git clone https://github.com/ARM-software/bbr-acs.git`

 #### 2. Getting the required Source codes and Tools
-navigate to the `bbr-acs/<ebbr/sbbr>/scripts` directory
+Navigate to the `bbr-acs/<ebbr/sbbr>/scripts` directory

-get source by running the `./build-scripts/get_<ebbr/sbbr>_source.sh`
+Get source by running the `./build-scripts/get_<ebbr/sbbr>_source.sh`

 This will download `edk2-test, edk2, fwts and tools`

 #### 3. Building SBBR & EBBR
- run
+ Run
 `./build-scripts/build_<ebbr/sbbr>.sh`
 to build BBR components, SCT and FWTS.

-The script will apply  patches to create an "EBBR or SBBR" build recipe in the SCT and FWTS build system.
+The script applies patches to create an "EBBR or SBBR" build recipe in the SCT and FWTS build system.

 The binaries of SCT are generated here
     `bbr-acs/<ebbr/sbbr>/scripts/edk2-test/uefi-sct/<ARCH>_SCT #(i.e. AARCH64_SCT)`